GrammaTech/ddisasm/README.md

 - `-hints` generate a file `hints` with user hints (for csurf) in the same directory as the binary

+- `-interpreted` this flag runs the souffle interpreter instead of the compiled version.
+It is mainly useful for development.

 ## Rewriting a project